 I mostly enjoy the challenge of figuring out how to make something from an image into something that's actually wearable; especially dying/staining and horrible paint/gore fx.

-I haven't deliberately entered any cosplay competitions, but the two I have accidentally entered (that I know about) I won something.
+I didn't deliberately enter any cosplay competitions until Sunnycon 2013 with Zomboi (we didn't win, but we got a lot out of it confidence-wise and we now feel like we could enter more in the future); the two I accidentally entered (that I know about) before this I did win something.
 At Auchinawa 2008, we didn't realise that the masquerade and competition were the same thing and we won "Scariest/Most Creepy Group in the Masquerade".
 At October Expo 2008 Angelphie and Ashe-chan tricked me into entering by not telling me I was being judged...
 I did find it a bit odd how interested Odangochan was in my hand-painted socks... but we won best skit for my character accurate Bob Fossil dance moves.
 No joke. lol.

-I used to attend Cosplay Scotland meets (and attended both Nickelcon 1 and Nickelcon 2) between 2007 and 2009 where I first began cosplaying with those other muppets who eventually became the rest of the team behind Blood/Sugar Cosplay: Raine, Zomboi and X'amd.
+I used to attend Cosplay Scotland meets (and attended both Nickelcon 1 and Nickelcon 2) between 2006 and 2009 where I first began cosplaying with those other muppets who eventually became the rest of the team behind Blood/Sugar Cosplay: Raine, Zomboi, Nickel and X'amd.

 Conventions & Events I have attended: